Māngai Whakarite Haerenga/Kaitohutohu Whakarite Haerenga

 Most travel agents/advisers work for travel agencies.
 These may be small family firms employing three or four people, or part of nationwide chains.

-Travel advisers also work for information centres (i-SITEs).
+Travel advisers also work for the 64 visitor information centres (i-SITEs) around New Zealand.

 Progression and specialisations

-They may also specialise in specific roles such as a travel wholesaler (selling airline tickets, accommodation and tours to retail travel agents).
+Travel agents/advisers may specialise in travel wholesaling (selling airline tickets, accommodation and tours to retail travel agents).